techgrounds/techgrounds-salmaelabdellaoui/MVP-V1-App/Documentation/Logs/TimeLogs.md

 __Daily report__
 - Setting up the VPC environment in AWS

+__Obstacles__
+- I changed the given infrastructure to one VPC, but this was not allowed.
+We had to use VPC peering (for our own learn curve)

 ## January 23, 2024

 __Daily report__
-- Setting up VPC peering
+- Setting up the right VPC infrastructure

 ## January 24, 2024

 __Daily report__
 - Setting up VPC peering

+__Obstacles__
+- The routtabels where not defined by me, so the route table of the VPC peering could not find them.

 ## January 25, 2024

 __Daily report__
+- Finalizing my VPCs and VPC peering
+- Helping my peers with theire errors

+## January 26, 2024

+__Daily report__
+- Learning how to set up Network ACLs
+- Presentations of group members

+## January 30, 2024

+__Daily report__
-- Finalizing my Netwerk environment by adding the netwerk ACLs.
+- Finalizing my network infrastructure by adding the right rules for my network ACLs.
+- Updating my documentation
+- Helping my peers with theire errors